 Geoff Chappell - Software Analyst

-It was inevitable but as I worked my way through a succession of Windows 10 releases to track the development of some feature whose write-up is ever more imminent, I just had to look for how and when Microsoft fixed the long-lived kernel bug that can crash Windows from user mode and which I reported to Microsoft in late December 2016 and published here in January 2017 when I concluded that Microsoft was insufficiently responsive.
+It was inevitable but as I worked my way through a succession of Windows 10 releases for the preceding write-up, I just had to look for how and when Microsoft fixed the long-lived kernel bug that can crash Windows from user mode and which I reported to Microsoft in late December 2016 and published here in January 2017 after concluding that Microsoft was insufficiently responsive.
 (For my take on that, see Most Viewed in January 2017.)

 Surely not inevitable is that of the two simple coding errors that independently can cause the same crash, the 1703 release of Windows 10 fixes only one.
 An immediate consequence is that it remains true that all known versions of Windows can be crashed by one small unprivileged user-mode program.
 Almost as immediate is that I’ve had to update most of my own pages that describe not just the bug but the relevant functionality (the study and documentation of which was, after all, how the bug ever got found).

 Microsoft tells me that their second attempt is in an update scheduled for July 2018.
 I do not expect that Microsoft will tell me where they describe the problem.
 I do not expect that Microsoft will describe the problem so plainly that I will be able to know where just from casual reading.
 As far as I’ve ever seen, plain description doesn’t follow even when those who report a problem to Microsoft go along hook, line and sinker with Microsoft’s scheme of Coordinated Disclosure, whether for a bounty or for a few crumbs of acknowledgement.
 That “security research” gives such cover to any software vendor is to everyone’s shame.